 wonder.land at National Theatre

-Every now and then, a theatre event comes along that sparks the interest of regular theatregoers, hipsters, pop culture lovers, and tourists alike.
+Every now and then, a theatre event comes along that sparks the interest of regular theatergoers, hipsters, pop culture lovers, and tourists alike.

 That event this season is wonder.land, a new musical based on the classic Alice in Wonderland story created by Blur frontman Damon Albarn.

-In this version of the classic tale, the “other world” of the Looking Glass is the internet, and this productions explores the real and the unreal in our online and offline lives.
+In this version of the classic tale, the “other world” of the Looking Glass is the internet, and this production explores the real and the unreal in our online and offline lives.